News & announcements

 But local interest in bicycling went far beyond racing.
 This partial clipping from Donna Maso talks about how love of biking extended to short- and long-distance riders, male and female, as well as the ubiquitous “small boy, who scorches up and down Centre street to the imminent peril of all on wheel and foot.”
 Just to look at one of the people mentioned in this clipping, Donna Maso’s research showed that the Lulu Schmidt mentioned here was one of 5 children of Reverend John H. Schmidt and Louisa Ann Newman Schmidt; Rev. Schmidt came from Germany, lived in Altoona and then relocated to Freeland where he oversaw the building of St. Luke’s Lutheran Church.
 His daughter Lulu worked as a Woodside teacher, a pianist and entertainer, enjoyed bicycling, and married William A. Feist, White Haven postmaster and printer.

-Bikes were being sold in Freeland at Birkbeck’s (corner of Centre and Main, later the site of the Western Auto Store, where my bike came from in the mid-1950s) and at A. A. Bachman’s (1895 Bachman’s ad from Ed Merrick; later the site of Feissner’s Hardware, next to Woodie’s).
+Bikes were being sold in Freeland at Birkbeck’s (corner of Centre and Main, later the site of the Western Auto Store, where my bike came from in the mid-1950s - center 1891 ad at right from Ed Merrick) and at A. A. Bachman’s (1895 Bachman’s ad at left from Ed Merrick; later the site of Feissner’s Hardware, next to Woodie’s).

 A March 21, 1898 article reported that the Associated Wheelmen of Hazleton and Vicinity were organized as a stock company due to the need for large contributions in order to start the work of the group, which involved making dedicated bike paths.
 Shares were dues-paying and non-dues-paying.
 “Wheelmen paying $20 get 20 shares of stock and upon payment of one dollar extra for this year’s dues a decalomania badge for his wheel will be given him which will be necessary to wear on the head of his bicycle to prevent his arrest when using the private paths of the Association.”
 Wives and daughters could also have privileges for the price of on share and one dollars dues for the year.
 Children under 16 could get a badge without buying stock.
 “Some may not approve of the plan but the visible work of the Association must be done with picks and shovels and the wheelmen must have the money to pay for it.”
 I. P. Pardee, A. Markle and John Markle were among the members listed in 1898.